Get Maintouch

 First-Party Data Gets Infused at the Prompt Level

-The custom data sources feature works as a CMS for context.
-Drop in customer testimonials, product screenshots, internal research, support ticket patterns, anything proprietary.
-When General Agent generates content, it references that data.
+The custom data sources feature works as a CMS for the proprietary inputs covered above: customer testimonials, product screenshots, internal research, support ticket patterns.
+General Agent references that data instead of generic training knowledge.

 Sales call integration is the unlock most companies miss.
-Hook up your call recording tool, and Maintouch mines those transcripts for customer language, common objections, and questions.
-Those become zero-volume queries and content angles your competitors don't know exist.
-You're targeting search intent based on what your actual customers ask, not what keyword tools say people search for.
+Hook up your call recording tool, and Maintouch mines transcripts for the customer language and zero-volume questions your competitors don't know exist.

 The Content Stays Good Over Time